 - St. Cloud Hospital Behavioral Access: 320-255-5774.
 Ask for the Behavioral Access Nurse.

 If you are seeking help, but are not in a crisis, call:

-Behavioral Health Clinic: (320) 229-4977.
-Ask to schedule an appointment for a postpartum depression assessment.
+- St. Cloud Hospital Behavioral Health Clinic: 320-229-4977.
+Ask to schedule a time for a postpartum depression assessment.

-Speak with your primary care doctor and tell him or her you are concerned you may have postpartum depression.
+- Speak with your primary health care provider and tell him or her you are worried you may have postpartum depression.

 - United Way First Call for Help: 2-1-1